rohan2495/Simple-Rock-paper-scissors-AI/README.md

 # Simple-Rock-paper-scissors-AI
-Repository containing code for a simple Rock-paper-scissors AI with test cases.
+Repository containing Python code for a simple Rock-paper-scissors AI with test cases.